TalaoDAO/talao-documentation/docs/wallet/verifier-configuration.md

 ## sd-jwt presentation rules

 The presentation is done in two steps which are the choice of the credential then the selection of the data that will be presented.
+In case of only 1 credential that fits with the presentation_definition the choice step is by passed.

 The credential contains 3 types of data:

 * The standards jwt attributes as iss, iat, vct,...that are systematically presented and not displayed to the user during the process,
 * The “disclosable” claims that are displayed and selectable (except for `limit_disclosure = required`),